 Entry Explanation

-P The file defined is a primary file.
-Only one primary file may be defined.
+hed s Р The file defined is a primary file.
+Only one primary file may

+an be defined.

-- S The file defined is a secondary file.
+rds S The file defined is a secondary file.

-- R The file defined is a record address file or an address output (ADDROUT) file which relates to a direct access storage file.
-Only one RAF file may be defined.
+xam- R The file defined is a record-ad- dress file which relates to a

+SO direct access storage file.
+Only

+r one RAF may be defined.

-C The file defined is a chained file.
+is С The file defined is a chained file.

-- T The file defined is a table file.
+т The file defined is a table file.